-In making this qualification available, YMCA Awards have made every attempt to ensure there are no unnecessary barriers to achievement.
+In making this qualification available, YMCA Awards have made every attempt to make sure that there are no unnecessary barriers to achievement.
 You can find full details of our reasonable adjustment and special considerations policy on our website: www.ymcaawards.co.uk/centres/policies-and-procedures.